 Put in the simplest way, no one knows what causes some men to get prostate cancer while other men don’t.
 Scientists and clinical researchers have been working hard to try to discover the answer to this very basic question.
-We know more now that we did 20 years ago, but we still don’t know that much.
+We know much more now that we did 25 years ago, but we still don’t know that much.
 It would be great if we could find some better answers soon!

-For a while now, people have suspected that there are several things that place individual men at particular risk for the development of prostate cancer.
+For a while, people have suspected that there are several things that place individual men at particular risk for the development of prostate cancer.
 So here are the most important things we do know.
 The recognized risk factors for prostate cancer include age, race, genetics, and environment (potentially including one’s diet).

 It is also true that we are diagnosing prostate cancer earlier in men at significant risk.